A CYCLING ENTHUSIAST’S SPENDING PRIORITIES

 The development of rim brake bikes and gear appears to have slowed to a trickle.
-Some major bike, wheelset, and component suppliers are no longer introducing new products for rim brake bikes and others have stopped selling them altogether.
+Most of the major bike, wheelset, and component suppliers are no longer introducing new rim brake versions of those products.
+Many no longer make or sell them at all.

-That said, there are still many good products to choose from that will help you go faster, longer, and enjoy yourself more by upgrading what you may have now with better rim brake wheels (alloy, value-carbon, all-around, aero, lightweight climbing), tubeless tires, and electronic groupsets at roughly the same price levels I described in the sections above for their disc brake siblings.
+That said, there are still some good products to choose from that will help you go faster, longer, and enjoy yourself more by upgrading what you may have now with better rim brake wheels, tubeless tires, and electronic groupsets at roughly the same price levels I described in the sections above for their disc brake siblings.

 CONSIDER A RANGE OF OUTLETS FOR BUYING AND SELLING GEAR

 While local bike shops continue to play an important role in serving our product and service needs, shopping at an online bike store can save you time and money and provide the kind of product selection, delivery speed, and user experience that many local bike shops can’t compete with.

 Of the nearly 100 stores I track, I rank Competitive Cyclist, Tredz, Merlin Cycles, and bike24 as the best online bike stores for road cycling enthusiasts based on their prices, selection, customer satisfaction, and support.

 Buying a used bike, wheelset, or other gear either from a cycling friend or online marketplace is always an option if you are working with a tight budget and don’t need that new gear adrenaline to motivate your performance.